 The seats are naturally smaller in business class but on international flights, all can seamlessly recline into a bed crafted from soft leather and feature excellent storage for those in-flight essentials.

-Passengers will receive amenity kits from luxury brand Penhalogons and can even use the ‘Book the Cook’ service on selected routes making lobster thermidor a real possibility in business class.
+Passengers will receive amenity kits from luxury brand Penhaligons and can even use the ‘Book the Cook’ service on selected routes making lobster thermidor a real possibility in business class.
 The wine options are also top-notch.